VishalKumar-GitHub/LinkedIn-Post-Generator-MVP/README.md

 # LinkedIn-Post-Generator-MVP
 ![Screenshot 2025-04-26 161238](https://github.com/user-attachments/assets/2a5d6bbd-52a6-42f2-9d04-c0c88f98c086)

-Table of Contents
-Introduction

-Product Overview

-Purpose

-Scope

-Key Features

-Target Users

-Technology Stack

-User Flow / Wireframes

-Core Functionality

-Modules

-APIs / Backend Logic

-Frontend Design

-Data Flow & Architecture

-Limitations & Assumptions

-Future Scope

-Appendix / References

-1. Introduction
+# 1. Introduction
 In today’s era, where online visibility defines professional success, building a strong personal brand on platforms like LinkedIn has become essential.
 Whether you are sharing industry insights, celebrating career milestones, or promoting your services, professionals are expected to consistently produce high-quality, engaging content.
 Yet, crafting compelling LinkedIn posts on a regular basis can be time-consuming, creatively exhausting, and inconsistent especially for those without a background in writing or marketing.
 The LinkedIn Post Generator MVP is designed to solve this problem.
 Powered by open-source large language models (LLMs), the tool enables users to generate personalized, ready-to-publish LinkedIn posts in real time.
 With just a few inputs such as a topic, set of keywords, or desired tone it delivers well-structured posts tailored to the user’s voice and audience.
 The MVP is built with speed, simplicity, and customization in mind, making it easy for individuals and teams to create content that aligns with their personal or professional brand.
 This document outlines the complete technical and functional roadmap for building the MVP, including system architecture, key features, backend logic, user interface design, and future scalability options.

-2. Product Overview
+# 3. Product Overview
 This tool acts as a personal content assistant, allowing users to:

 Input ideas or topics
 Select tone and format

-Receive fully-written LinkedIn posts with hashtags

-Copy or export content
+Receive fully-written LinkedIn posts with hashtags Copy or export content
 The MVP focuses on speed, ease of use, and flexibility, making professional content creation simple and efficient.

-3. Purpose
+# 3. Purpose
 The LinkedIn Post Generator simplifies content creation, helping professionals publish high-quality posts effortlessly.
 It removes the friction of staying consistent on LinkedIn by offering smart, ready-to-use content tailored to the user’s voice and goals.
 Alleviate Content Fatigue: Professionals often struggle with consistently posting content.
 Save Time: Reduces the cognitive and time load of content writing.
 Consistency and Branding: Customize tone and style to match your personal or professional identity.
 Empower Everyone: Make personal branding accessible even for non-writers and early-career professionals.

-4. Scope
+# 4. Scope
 The MVP will include the following capabilities:
 Real-time AI-driven content generation based on user input Support for multiple tones and post formats
 Hashtag extraction and suggestion based on context Copy/export functionality (plain text or Markdown)

-Out of scope for MVP:
+# Out of scope for MVP:
 LinkedIn account integration or direct posting
 User accounts and login functionality
 Analytics or performance tracking
 Persistent storage of post history or drafts

 5. Key Features
 Feature
 Description